megatheron-gif/-CMPG-323-Overview--Project-3-34329625/README.md

 The process

 1. Login
-1.1	If I am not logged in, then I will the program will complete the login process 1.2	If I am logged in, then then the program goes to the next phase.
+1.1	If I am not logged in, then I will the program will complete the login process \n 1.2	If I am logged in, then then the program goes to the next phase.

 2. Data extraction and input.